radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 Radius uses the [Bicep language]({{< ref bicep >}}) as its file-format and structure.
 In this tutorial you will define an app named `todoapp` that will contain the container and MongoDB connector resources, all described in Bicep.

+You can clone our [samples repo](https://github.com/project-radius/samples) which contains the source code of tutorial application and the bicep templates.
+It contains three bicep files

+1. app.bicep - Contains the app definition
+1. mongo-container.bicep - Contains the definition for deploying mongo container
+1. azure-cosmosdb.bicep - Contains the definition for Azure cosmosdb

-Create a new file named `app.bicep` and paste the following to add a radius application
+Lets dig into the `app.bicep` to understand the components.
+Below is the definition to add a Radius application

 {{< rad file="snippets/empty-app.bicep" embed=true >}}

 The environment property depicts the environment that was initialized in the previous step for the app to land on.
+Currently the environment property is auto-injected by Radius when the application is deployed.

+The location property is currently a required property since <!-- insert why and link to known issue-->

-## Add a container component
+## Container component

-Next you'll add resources for the website's frontend.
+Next lets look into the definition for the website's frontend.

 Radius captures the relationships and intentions behind an application, which simplifies deployment and management.
 The `frontend` and `frontend-route` resources in your Bicep file will contain everything needed for the website frontend to run and expose a port to the internet.